texta-tk/texta-tk.github.io/source/gui.rst

 Managing Projects
 ------------------

 **A project** is the dataset we are working on and all of it's resources.
-Resources are :ref:`lexicons <lexicons>`, :ref:`saved searches <savedsearches>`, :ref:`embeddings <embeddings>`, :ref:`taggers <texttaggers>`, etc (these will be explained below).
+Resources are :ref:`lexicons <lexicons>`, :ref:`saved searches <savedsearches>`, :ref:`embeddings <embedding>`, :ref:`taggers <texttaggers>`, etc (these will be explained below).
 We can think of the resources as the outputs of different tools we can play with in Texta Toolkit 2.0 or all the info regarding to the dataset.

 Creating a Project
 +++++++++++++++++++